lucas-albers-lz4/irr/README.md

 ## Limitations

-- Images defined outside `values.yaml` (e.g., hardcoded in templates) are not detected
+- **Hardcoded Images:** Images defined outside `values.yaml` or other standard Helm value sources (e.g., hardcoded directly within template files like `deployment.yaml`) are not detected or processed by `irr`.
+Overrides must be applied manually for these cases.
-- Complex templated image references may not be detected
+- **Complex Templating:** Image references constructed through complex Go templating logic within Helm templates might not always be identified correctly by the static analysis performed by `irr`.
-- Currently only processes `.tgz` files and directories, not Helm OCI artifacts
+- **Helm OCI Artifacts:** Currently, `irr` processes local chart directories and `.tgz` archives, but does not directly support Helm charts stored as OCI artifacts in registries.

 ## Development